Mt Coolum sunrise

 Mount Coolum is an awe-inspiring volcanic dome that presides over the Sunshine Coast landscape.
 Climbing to the top of this 25 million year old laccolith is a must-do when visiting the region - the views from the top are absolutely spectacular!

 Head to the Mount Coolum Car Park which is accessed from Tanah Street West (off David Low Way).
 It's just 3.5 km south of Coolum Beach.
-Off road parking is available on the corner of Jarnahill Drive and Tanan Street West.
+Off road parking is available on the corner of Jarnahill Drive and Tanah Street West.
 Follow the National Parks and Wildlife signs and directions to the walking track.

 Mount Coolum.
 Credit – Tourism Events Queensland